r23/MyOOS/blog/wordpress/wp-content/plugins/wp-piwik/readme.txt

 * Plugin stats

 = 0.3.2 =
-* If allow_url_fopen is disabled in php.ini, WP-Piwik tries to use CURL instead of file_get_contents.
+* If allow_url_fopen is disabled in php.ini, WP-Piwik tries to use CURL instead of file_get_contents

 = 0.3.1 =
 * WordPress 2.8 compatible